LouisTing21/example-repo/README.md

 # Example Repository
-This is a simple repo, Hello World!
+This is a simple repo, hello coders!

+This is the second change.